772435284/QF-portfolio-investment-system/README.md

 + QFPIS-1.ipynb: Run this notebook to train and test Quantum finance portfolio investment system using one Quantum price level(QPL)
 + QFPIS-2.ipynb: Run this notebook to train and test Quantum finance portfolio investment system using two QPL
 + backtest.ipynb: Run this notebook to do back test
-+ ./data: Contain the training and testing forex data with QPLs, which are obtained form *MetaTrader4*
++ ./data: Contain the training and testing forex data, which are obtained form *MetaTrader4*
-+ ./environment: Contain the reinforcement learning enviroment
++ ./environment: Contain the reinforcement learning enviroment:1)QF_env: enviroment for DDPG 2）QF_env_1: environment for QFPIS-1 3) environment for QFPIS-2
 + ./model: Contain the trained models
 + ./config/config.json: configure the training settings:
 ```